buildpacks/docs/content/docs/for-app-developers/how-to/build-inputs/specify-buildpacks-from-cli.md

 +++
-title="Specify buildpacks"
-weight=4
-summary="Learn how to specify exactly what buildpacks are used during the build process."
+title="Specify buildpacks or extensions at build time" weight=1 summary="No builder author can be truly omniscient, and whoever created yours surely was no exception!"
 +++

 <!--+- `
 # Specify buildpacks
 `+-->